 Age 14.
 I had heard about Mr. Soghomonian long before I was in his class.
 His ninth grade social studies course was legendary at Eliot: tests every Friday, an in-depth study of the American political and legal system, a 500-point bar exam, classroom trials conducted by students, and a thirty-page term paper about an occupation you were interested in.
 I chose law.

 I had to get an A on the paper, had to, most important paper of my life.
 Spring vacation, spent most days at the library (Pasadena or L.A.), got there by bus, took notes on 3 x 5 cards, a thick stack, organized by topic.
 A few weeks later interviewed three attorneys, wrote down their answers to my questions.
-Paper due on a Monday morning, worked on it all day Saturday except when my dad told me to go get a haircut.
+Paper due on a Monday morning, worked on it all day Saturday except when my parents told me to go get a haircut.
 Rode my bike to the barber shop, fretting all the way, I don’t have time for this.
 Worked on it all day Sunday too, really anxious now, stomach in knots, writing the final draft, blue ink, every page had to be perfect, no cross-outs no misspellings, table of contents and outline and bibliography and footnotes had to be just like Mr. Soghomonian showed us, op. cit., loc. cit., and ibid.
 Sunday night, still had to do the appendix, too exhausted to work any more, had to go to bed.
 Got up early Monday morning, bowels churning, looked through the encyclopedia with my mom, wrote up a list of great lawyers and lawmakers, the last page, put it all in a dark green, three-prong folder, rushed off to school, turned it in, had to get an A on it, had to.

 Got it back one day at the end of class.
 Setting on my desk.
 Bent the cover back just enough to see the title page.
 “Well done, Glenn, law is fascinating and this report substantiates that fact.”
 Didn’t care about that, just cared about what was written below it.
 B+.
 Closed the cover.